Connected Coordinated Motion Planning with Bounded Stretch: Bounded Stretch for Arbitrary Makespan

-A \emph{start tile} is a tile containing a vertex from the start configuration.
-A \emph{target tile} is a tile containing a vertex from the target configuration.
-The \emph{$cd$-tiling} $\mathcal{T}$ of $(C_s,C_t)$ is the union of all start tiles including their neighborhoods and all target tiles.
-The \emph{scaffold} of $\mathcal{T}$ is the union of all boundaries of tiles from $\mathcal{T}$.
-A \emph{$cd$-tiled configuration} $C$ or \emph{tiled configuration} $C$ for short is a configuration that is a subset of $\mathcal{T}$ and a superset of the scaffold of $\mathcal{T}$.
-The \emph{interior} of a tiled configuration $C$ is the set of all vertices from $C$ not lying on the scaffold.
-The \emph{filling level} of a tile $T \in \mathcal{T}$ is the number of robots in the interior of $T$.
-The \emph{filling level} of a tiled configuration $C$ is the mapping of each tile onto its filling level in $C$.

-In the following we give the technical description of our algorithm and the corresponding correctness analysis.
+Note that the scaffold deconstruction is inverse to the scaffold construction.
+In the following, we give the technical description of our algorithm, and the corresponding correctness analysis.
 In particular, we first assume that the start and target configurations overlap in at least one position, resulting in an algorithm guaranteeing constant stretch, and adapt this to the case in that an overlap initially does not exist, afterwards.